renegade27/java-dogs-logging/README.md

 Create a separate application that reads messages from each queue, making sure to add to the message which queue it is from before displaying to the screen.

 Stretch Goal
-  * Add a date and time stamp to your custom logging
   * Create an application that reads messages from each queue and writes the message it a file for that queue.
 So all messages about creating dogs would be logged to a file about creating dogs; all messages about accessing /dogs would be logged to a file about accessing dogs,...
   * Create a message queue to receive a message each time a dog is created